GNOME/gtk/docs/reference/gtk/migrating-4to5.md

 it is dropped.
 The recommended replacement is to just create your own window and add buttons as required, either in the header or elsewhere.

+## GtkInfoBar is going away

+GtkInfoBar had a dialog API, and with dialogs going away, it was time to retire it.
+If you need such a widget, it is relatively trivial to create one using a [class@Gtk.Revealer] with labels and buttons.

+Other libraries, such as libadwaita, may provide replacements as well.